Research Overview

 More recently, with the proliferation of mobile computing and Internet-of-Things (IoT), billions of mobile and IoT devices are connected to the Internet, generating zillions Bytes of data at the network edge.
 Driving by this trend, there is an urgent need to push the AI frontiers to the network edge so as to fully unleash the potential of the edge big data.
 To meet this demand, edge (fog) computing, an emerging paradigm that pushes computing tasks and services from the network core to the network edge, has been widely recognized as a promising solution.
 The resulted new inter-discipline, edge AI or edge intelligence, is beginning to receive a tremendous amount of interest.

-In this research project, we are interested in studying distributed / decentralized / Federated AI systems.
+In this research project, we are interested in edge NLP, edge CV, and edge CG.

 Recent Publications: